Unbiased analysis of primordial non-Gaussianity: the multipoles of the full relativistic power spectrum: Forecast Setup

-Our full data vector, $D$, is a sum over redshift bins (which we assume are independent), where for each redshift bin we have a data vector, $D_z$, containing the power spectrum multipoles $\{\ell_i,...,\ell_n\}$:
+Our full data vector, $D$, is a sum over redshift bins (which we assume are independent -- one would expect this to be a reasonable assumption due to the thick redshift bins considered in our analysis), where for each redshift bin we have a data vector, $D_z$, containing the power spectrum multipoles $\{\ell_i,...,\ell_n\}$:

 For each multipole, in $k$-space, we impose bin widths of $\Delta k = k_{\rm f}$ with a maximum scale of $k_{\rm f}$, where $k_{\rm f}$ is the fundamental frequency of the survey ($k_{\rm f} = (2 \pi)/V^{1/3}$) and, for simplicity, a cut-off scale at $k_{\rm max} =0.15\: [h/ {\rm Mpc}]$, unless stated otherwise.
 We also impose an additional effective $k_{\rm min}$ by excluding Fourier modes where $k < 2 \pi/x(z_{\rm min})$ for the minimum redshift included in the bin, as above these scales we expect to the perturbative wide-separation expansion to have broken down.